-Richardson showed remarkable foresight when he penned his famous fantasy.
-Let us take the words he wrote on page 219 of Weather Prediction by Numerical Process, and relate them to Conlin's illustration:
+us take the words he wrote on page 219 of Weather Prediction by Numerical Process, and relate them to Conlin's illustration:

-"After so much hard reasoning, may one play with a fantasy?
+After so much hard reasoning, may one play with a fantasy?
 Imagine a large hall like a theatre, except that the circles and galleries go right round through the space usually occupied by the stage.
 The walls of this chamber are painted to form a map of the globe.
-The ceiling represents the north polar regions, England is in the gallery, the tropics in the upper circle, Australia on the dress circle and the antarctic in the pit."
+The ceiling represents the north polar regions, England is in the gallery, the tropics in the upper circle, Australia on the dress circle and the antarctic in the pit.

-Conlin's image (Fig. 1) depicts a huge building, some twenty storeys high, with a vast central chamber, spherical in form.
-On the wall of this chamber is a map with roughly half the globe visible, divided into red and white chequers, like Richardson's grid (Fig. 2).
+Conlin's image (Figure 1 - front cover) depicts a huge building, some 20 storeys high, with a vast central chamber, spherical in form.
+On the wall of this chamber is a map with roughly half the globe visible, divided into red and white chequers, like Richardson's grid (Figure 2).
 The numbers in the red cells represent pressure at the model levels (Richardson's model had five layers) and those in the white cells are momenta or winds.
 Richardson's description continues:

+ichardson's description continues

-"A myriad computers are at work upon the weather of the part of the map where each sits, but each computer attends only to one equation or part of an equation.
+A myriad computers are at work upon the weather of the part of the map where each sits, but each computer attends only to one equation or part of an equation.
 The work of each region is coordinated by an official of higher rank.
-Numerous little "night signs" display the instantaneous values so that neighbouring computers can read them.
-Each number is thus displayed in three adjacent zones so as to maintain communication to the North and South on the map."
+Numerous little 'night signs' display the instantaneous values so that neighbouring computers can read them.
+Each number is thus displayed in three adjacent zones so as to maintain communication to the North and South on the map.